adriancalavie/Mosaic-plus-plus/README.md

 ### Motivation

-This project started as a college assignment for a Modern C++ course we took during the first term in our second year.
-We chose it because we are keen on challenging ourselves and the idea of learning image processing basics besides the required modern C++ elements was catching.
+This project started as a cool college idea.
+We chose it because we are keen on challenging ourselves and the idea of learning image processing basics.

 ## **Features**
 ---